kyoukaya/gbf-scraper/readme.md

 * Point `OPTIONS.binary_location` to your chrome binary
 * Fill up the pushbullet settings because you love pushbullet too
 * Place the chrome webdriver executable in the root folder of the script
-* Execute script and log in, hit enter to continue the script once logged in
+* Execute `granblue-scraper.py`, log in, and hit enter to continue the script once logged in
 * ??? (your cookies might expire sometime inbetween)
 * Hopefully you don't get banned for flooding